Skip to Main Content

 What wireless systems do you coordinate?

-We coordinate all production wireless systems including microphones, IFB/IEM, wireless video, lens control, intercom, and any other RF equipment.
-Comprehensive coordination ensures all systems work together without interference.
+We handle all production wireless systems, including microphones, IFB/IEM, wireless video, lens control, intercom, and any other RF gear.
+Full planning keeps every system working together without interference.

 How do you handle frequency allocation?

-We scan your locations, identify clean frequencies within legal spectrum in Peru, and allocate channels to all departments.
-We provide frequency documentation and work with each department to program their equipment.
+We scan your locations, find clean frequencies within Peru's legal range, and assign channels to every department.
+Our team also shares frequency records and helps each department program their gear.

 What about wireless video systems?

-We supply Teradek Bolt, Vaxis Storm, and other wireless video systems for video village distribution.
-These provide zero-latency transmission allowing directors and clients to monitor without cables.
+We supply Teradek Bolt, Vaxis Storm, and other wireless video systems for video village feeds.
+These give zero-latency transmission, so directors and clients can monitor without cables.

 Do you provide wireless lens control?

 Yes, we supply wireless follow focus systems including Preston FIZ, ARRI WCU-4, and Tilta Nucleus.
-We ensure lens control frequencies are coordinated with other wireless systems.
+Our team makes sure lens control frequencies line up with the other wireless systems.

 What about Peruvian RF regulations?